amovfx/lifeguide/flaskapp/src/book/static/content/lifeguide/03_mastery/data_management.24.md

  * A calendar is for time specific or date specific actions or information.
  * Next action lists are where all your to-dos end up.
 Split these lists up based on contexts.
  * If something is not actionable but you may need to do something about it, put it on the someday list.
- * Interesting information that’ll be useful later should go onto a reference material list.
+ * Interesting information thatâ€™ll be useful later should go onto a reference material list.
  * Keep track of your current projects and always insist on clear next actions.
-Review these lists every week and make sure that each project has a clear concrete next step.
+Review these lists every week and make sure that each project has a clear and concrete next step.
  * Make your next actions as specific as possible.

 #### Prioritizing